doublebon/RestWrapper/README.md

 # RestWrapper
-Simple wrapper for Rest-Assured.
+Simple rest wrapper for Rest-Assured.
 Makes it easier to send requests and gain responses.

 Requirements:
 - Java 8+